Teuvo Ahti: Education and career

 Ahti started developing an interest in botany at the age of 15, when he worked on a class project involving collecting 100 species of plants.
 His attention turned to lichens when a classmate who had worked for Veli Räsänen pointed them out during a birdwatching excursion in Helsinki.
 His interest was further fuelled when a couple of years later, he had to pass a test on identification of forest floor lichens and bryophytes as part of an application for work at the Finnish Forest Research Institute.
-He honed his identification skills during another summer job a few years later inventorying reindeer in Lapand.
+He honed his identification skills during another summer job a few years later inventorying reindeer in Lapland.

+After completing his military service, Ahti began his studies at the University of Helsinki in autumn 1954.
+Though he initially aimed to become a biology teacher, he later changed his focus from zoology and geography to genetics.
+While studying, he worked at the Forest Research Institute identifying plant materials collected during forest inventories.
 In 1957, he was hired by the provincial Government of Newfoundland to undertake a study of caribou habitat.
 He collected 3500 specimens from nearly 80 localities across the province; these collections were later used as data in several floristic articles dealing with various lichen taxa.
+His analysis of these results proved sufficient for a Master's thesis, leading to his MSc degree that same year.